You can book 2 man weeks to the Rack

 This was a totally new design and used

-aluminium to keep the weight down and they promised to use the
+aluminium to keep the weight down and the mechanical engineers

-I was asked to be "Chairman of the Acceptance Committee",
+fathomed, I was asked to be "Chairman of the Acceptance

-a device intended either to inspire customer confidence or maybe
+Committee", a device intended either to inspire customer

-to hoodwink him, I don't know but another member of the committee
+confidence or maybe to hoodwink him, I don't know but a member

-was the previous boss of the Rack Project.
-I remember being told
+of the committee was the previous boss of the Rack Project.
+I

 The new rack was accepted but it was